How To Repaint A Deck Without Stripping?

 Repainting a deck over old paint, removing or stripping all deck paint that is currently failing is essential.
 Using the best deck paint, it must say on it's label, Deck & Fence Paint or Stain, as these paints are designed for horizontal surfaces.

-No need to remove all deck paint without having to stripping, but scuff sanding is recommended before repainting, allowing new paint to grab and hold even better.
+No need to remove all deck paint without stripping, but scuff sanding is recommended before repainting, allowing new paint to grab and hold even better.

 So there you have it!
 Great news if your current deck paint is holding up, needing an additional coat.
 You only need to give it a good scuff sand first.
 Bad news is if your solid bodied deck paint is lifting up in many examples, it does need to be removed, stripped down.
 Allowing for a new deck paint coating to last much longer than before.

 If this is too much work, contacting a local paint contractor who has a vast experience dealing with decks is a wise choice.
-Just Google 'Paint contractors' in your local area is a great idea.
+If in Denver, CO. look no further than contacting Eco Paint, Inc. for all of your deck repainting needs.